x-Kevin-Paul-x/Capstone-Project/Literature_Review_Documents/Implementation_plan.md

 - Commit this file with a clear ADR referencing the corrections.
 - Create `docs/` folder with ADR templates and initial threat model.
 - Scaffold `pqc-secure-transport` repo structure and starter CMake files.

+Progress update (2025-09-22):
+- Phase 1 (Research Foundation & Architecture Design) - COMPLETE.
+The repository now contains the Phase 1 artifacts: ADRs, threat model, test plan, and a scaffolded `pqc-secure-transport` with API stubs.
+- pqm4: A pqm4 stub directory was added at `third_party/pqm4/` with guidance to add the real pqm4 sources as a submodule or vendor the minimal required algorithms.
+- Protocol spec: `docs/protocol.md` added describing handshake, KDF inputs, envelope layout, and rekey policy.
+- Requirements Traceability Matrix: `docs/RTM.md` added to tie requirements to artifacts and tests.
+- CA tooling: Script templates and a placeholder helper were added under `scripts/ca/` and `tools/ca_helper/`.
+The helper currently writes placeholder keys/certs and will perform real pqm4-backed keygen/sign when `pqm4` is integrated.

+Next recommended actions (short):
+- Add pqm4 as a git submodule or vendor selected sources into `third_party/pqm4` and update `tools/ca_helper` to call pqm4 APIs to generate Dilithium keypairs and sign certs.
+- Replace the placeholder operations in `scripts/ca/*` with pqm4-based keygen/signing commands or the compiled `ca_helper` once pqm4 is available.
+- Implement `src/pqc.c` internals to call pqm4 Kyber/Dilithium implementations and Ascon-128a AEAD.

+Next recommended actions (short):
+- Add pqm4 as a git submodule or vendor selected sources into `third_party/pqm4`.
+- Replace the placeholder operations in `scripts/ca/*` with pqm4-based keygen/signing tools or a small helper binary that links pqm4.
+- Implement `src/pqc.c` internals to call pqm4 Kyber/Dilithium implementations and Ascon-128a AEAD.